nicholas-net/nicholas-net/README.md

-# Nicholas Colon's IT and Information Security Portfolio!
+# Nicholas Colon's IT and CyberSec Portfolio!

 Computer Science student with a strong academic foundation and a passion for Information Technology and Cybersecurity.